 Are you a planner girl?
 A list writer?
 A journalista?
-I am all the above but when I saw the dot journal movement start up a couple of years ago, I kind of, um, rolled my eyes.
-I LOVE to create and make things so you would think that creating layouts for my planner would be super fun.
+I am all the above but when I saw the dot journal movement start up a few years ago, I kind of rolled my eyes.
+I felt like I wasn’t the type to start a dot journal.
+I mean, I LOVE to create and make things so you would think that creating layouts for my planner would be super fun.

 So I put it off.

 Buying A Billion Planners When I Only Needed ONE

 I kept on buying fancy planners a couple of times a year plus a regular journal.
 I also continued my bad habit of writing really important things on teeny tiny scraps of paper.
 When was my dentist appointment again?
 I know I wrote it on the corner of a pink piece of paper, so if I could find that . . .